andracs/bridging-sustainability/manuscript/3-The-impact-of-digitalization.md

 ![Reactive and proactive sustainability](resources/I_3.7.png) "The interaction between reactive and proactive strategies enables the development of more sustainable information technology.")

 By effectively combining reactive and proactive strategies, organizations can significantly strengthen their overall sustainability performance.
-As illustrated in Figure 3.7, utilizing both approaches concurrently is crucial, as they complement each other to form a **coherent and comprehensive sustainability strategy**.
+As illustrated in the previous figure, utilizing both approaches concurrently is crucial, as they complement each other to form a **coherent and comprehensive sustainability strategy**.

 In essence, reactive strategies address the negative impacts of current technologies, while proactive strategies integrate sustainability principles from inception to prevent future problems.
 This means new processes and products should be designed with sustainability at their core, even as continuous efforts are made to improve existing systems.